About Our New Moon Actions

 In many time-honored cultures, the New Moon symbolizes potential and embodies a portal for a new vision.
 The moon’s 28-day cycle from New Moon to Full Moon mirrors the powerful feminine energy, epitomizing the process of creation to manifestation.
 Working in consort with these cycles is a powerful way to realize our dreams.
 From this space, on a monthly basis, Pachamama Alliance offers practices and actions to realign with our values for a thriving, just, and sustainable world for all.

-For the upcoming New Moon on July 15, we invite you to experience The Time of the Black Jaguar, a book by Indigenous leader Arkan Lushwala.
+For the upcoming New Moon, we invite you to experience The Time of the Black Jaguar, a book by Indigenous leader Arkan Lushwala.
 Arkan’s words are infused with truth, peace, and a steady power.
 He wishes to share, with all people on Earth, the Indigenous perspective that he has learned from a lifetime of experiences as well as teachings from the wisdom of the Elders.

 Significance of the Time of the Black Jaguar